Supercobra27/CMPE458/my-mini-compiler/README.md

 5. [x] Runtime Error Detection (flags)
     - [x] Div/0
-    - [x] % (Modulo)

-### Detailed Checklist
-Todo (in increasing order of dependency):
-- [ ] specify semantic/context-sensitive rules for the programming language
-    - [ ] Declaration and use of variables (identifier) in relation to Scope and Expression.
-    - [ ] type of arguments allowed in each different Operation.
-        - [ ] Assignment (AssignEqual)
-        - [ ] Logical (LogicalOr, LogicalAnd, LogicalNot)
-        - [ ] Bitwise (BitwiseOr, BitwiseAnd, BitwiseNot)
-        - [ ] Bitwise (BitwiseOr, BitwiseAnd, BitwiseNot, ShiftLeft, ShiftRight)
-        - [ ] Comparison (CompareEqual, CompareNotEqual, CompareLessEqual, CompareLessThan, CompareGreaterEqual, CompareGreaterThan)
-        - [ ] Arithmetic (Add, Subtract, Negate, Multiply, Divide, Modulo, Factorial)
-    - [ ] type(s) allowed for the Expression in a Conditional, WhileLoop, and RepeatUntilLoop
-    - [ ] type(s) allowed for the Expression in Print.
-    - [ ] type(s) allowed for the Expression in Read.
-    - [ ] Which operations/constructs can accept different types (are polymorphic) and how do we represent this information to enable code generation?
-        - This is mentioned because with these kinds of functions, technically the type is being passed as a parameter (see https://en.wikipedia.org/wiki/Typed_lambda_calculus).
-So, we either have to be somehow "pass the type as a parameter" to these functions, or recognize the type of the arguments and convert the function to one of a specific type.
-        - For example, `Add` is the polymorphic function which can operate on either two arguments of type `int` or two arguments of type `float`.
-So there could be two different versions of `Add`, one for `ints` such as `AddInt` and one for floats such as `AddFloat` (and this could possibly be even more specific when considering the available processor instruction set).
-        - As far as the semantic validity of the Abstract Syntax Tree is concerned, checking that both arguments to `Add` are the same type is enough.
-        - An even more clear difference is between different kinds of `Print` such as between `PrintString` vs. `PrintInt`.
-- [ ] What information would be displayed in an error message for each of the semantic rules
-- [ ] Specify the type rules for each type of ASTNode somehow in C
-    - [ ] perhaps we leave ASTNode as the "untyped"/semantically-unchecked abstract syntax tree and introduce a new data structure which is the "typed"/semantically-valid abstract syntax tree
-    - [ ] perhaps we can implement type rules between mutable/immutable at the level of syntax/grammar?
-- [ ] implement symbol table data structure
-    - [ ] determine operations needed to be done on the symbol table
-    - [ ] choose underlying data structure to store the entries whether it be contiguous array or hash table or something else
-    - [ ] determine what properties need to be kept track of to validate/invalidate semantic rules
-    - [ ] determine symbol table entry C struct
-    - [ ] implement the symbol table in C
-- [ ] implement ASTNode validation with use of symbol table, perhaps creating "typed"/semantically-valid abstract syntax tree.
-- [ ] implement runtime error detection
-    - [ ] determine which operations or constructs can incur a runtime error (such as division by zero)
-    - [ ] specify this property somehow in the Abstract Syntax Tree data structure
-- [ ] Optional: add constant-folding and checking for runtime errors (division by zero) of constant expressions at compile time.

-Completed:
 - [x] decide whether PT_PROGRAM is present in the AST, or if it is removed and only Scope exists (PT_PROGRAM will exist as the start symbol)
 - [x] implement function to convert ParseTreeNode into ASTNode (Abstract Syntax Tree) using grammar rules (see an example here: https://stackoverflow.com/questions/5026517/whats-the-difference-between-parse-trees-and-abstract-syntax-trees-asts)
     - [x] implement function to free dynamic memory of an AST